LSSTDESC/DataManagementWorkbook/editing.md

 You can however immediately see the rendered markdown layout through the web interface for the files if you so wish.

-So, in short: to edit this web site switch to the gh-pages branch edit the appropriate files there and commit them back to the repository.
+So, in short: to edit this web site switch to the gh-pages branch, edit the appropriate files there and commit them back to the repository.